 - Diver inspection, in which a tethered commercial diver enters the tank and performs the inspection; and

-- Robotic inspection, where a remote operated vehicle (or ROV) with a fiber optic tether and video camera is used to visually inspect the reservoir.
+- Robotic inspection, where a remote operated vehicle (or ROV) with a fiber-optic tether and video camera is used to visually inspect the reservoir.

 KLM can provide any of the inspections allowed by the WI DNR, but recommend either the float down inspection or the robotic (ROV) inspection, each with its own benefits.

-For tanks of unknown condition or that are known or suspected to require repairs, modifications, or repainting in the near future, the float down inspection should be performed.
+For tanks of unknown conditions or that are known or suspected to require repairs, modifications, or repainting in the near future, the float down inspection should be performed.
 This gives the inspectors the ability to perform hands-on testing of all areas of the tank.
 Depending upon the type of tank, this can include both non-destructive testing, such as ultrasonic plate thickness, pit depth reading, and dry film thickness testing of the coating, as well as destructive testing, such as cross-hatch adhesion testing, all of which provide an excellent baseline for the true condition of the coating and structural condition of the reservoir.
 It provides the best opportunity to identify the coating (paint) failures and percentage of corrosion, which is often the main purpose of the inspection.

-For tanks in which the condition is generally known or there is no reason to suspect that repairs or repainting will be required in the near term, such as those recently reconditioned or with a history of in depth inspections, or in cases where the owner does not wish to take the tank out of service, particularly in cases with minimal sediment and cleaning may not be required, the robotic or ROV inspection is an excellent option.
+For tanks in which the condition is generally known or there is no reason to suspect that repairs or repainting will be required in the near term, such as those recently reconditioned or with a history of in-depth inspections, or in cases where the owner does not wish to take the tank out of service, particularly in cases with minimal sediment and cleaning may not be required, the robotic or ROV inspection is an excellent option.
 This allows a visual inspection of the interior of the reservoir and provides a video record of the reservoir and inspection.

-In all evaluations, KLM also performs a thorough exterior inspection, and provides a written evaluation report with color photographs to substantiate the conditions of the reservoir, as well as the WI DNR reservoir inspection form.
+In all evaluations, KLM also performs a thorough exterior inspection and provides a written evaluation report with color photographs to substantiate the conditions of the reservoir, as well as the WI DNR reservoir inspection form.

 There are a few additional things for owners to remember: